reflectoring/reflectoring.github.io/_posts/2020-09-27-spring-boot-12-factor-app.md

   auto: 0082-ekg
 ---

-[Twelve-factor app](https://12factor.net) is a set of guidelines used for building cloud-native applications.
+[The Twelve-Factor App](https://12factor.net) is a set of guidelines for building cloud-native applications.
 By cloud-native, we will mean an application that is portable across environments, easy to update, and scalable enough to take advantage of the elastic capabilities of the cloud.

-These twelve factors comprise of best practices on managing configuration data, abstracting library dependencies and backing services, log streaming, and administration.
+These twelve factors contain best practices on managing configuration data, abstracting library dependencies and backing services, log streaming, and administration.

-Today's microservice frameworks already adhered to a few of these principles by design, while some are supported by running the applications inside containers.
+Today's frameworks and methods already adhere to many of these principles by design, while some are supported by running the applications inside containers.

 Spring Boot is a popular framework for building microservice applications.
-In this article, we will check the compliance of the Spring Boot application with the Twelve-factor app and the necessary changes required to make it adhere to those principles.
+In this article, we will check how a Spring Boot application can adhere to the twelve factors and what we have to do for that.

-## Goals of the Twelve-factors
+## Goals of the Twelve Factors
 A common theme running through all the twelve principles is making the application portable to meet the demands of a dynamic environment provisioning typical of cloud platforms.
 The goals of the Twelve-factor app as asserted in the [documentation](https://12factor.net) are:

-1. ***Using declarative formats*** to automate the setup.
+1. **Using declarative formats** to automate the setup.
-2. ***Maximizing portability*** across execution environments
+2. **Maximizing portability** across execution environments
-3. Suitable for ***deployment in Cloud Platforms***
+3. Suitable for **deployment in Cloud Platforms**
-4. ***Minimizing divergence between development and production***, enabling continuous deployment for maximum agility
+4. **Minimizing divergence between development and production** by enabling continuous deployment for maximum agility
-5. Ability to ***scale up without significant changes*** to tooling, architecture, or development practices.
+5. Ability to **scale up without significant changes** to tooling, architecture, or development practices.

 We will see these principles in action by applying them to a Spring Boot application.

 ## Codebase - Single Codebase Under Version Control for All Environments

-> One codebase tracked in revision control, many deploys
+> One codebase tracked in revision control, many deploys.

-This principle advocate having a single codebase that can be built and deployed to multiple environments.
+This principle advocates having a single codebase that can be built and deployed to multiple environments.
 Each environment has specific resource configurations like database, configuration data, and API URLs.
 To achieve this, we need to separate all the environment dependencies into a form that can be specified during the build and run phases of the application.

-This helps to achieve the first two goals of the Twelve-Factor app - maximizing portability across environments using declarative formats
+This helps to achieve the first two goals of the Twelve-Factor app - maximizing portability across environments using declarative formats.

 Following this principle, we will have a single Git repository containing the source code of our Spring Boot application.
-This will be built and run for different environments by specifying environment-specific properties.

-[Spring Profiles](https://reflectoring.io/spring-boot-profiles/) and [environment properties](https://reflectoring.io/profile-specific-logging-spring-boot/) are popular ways of doing this.
+This will code is compiled and packaged and then deployed to one or more environments.

+We configure the application for a specific environment at runtime using [Spring profiles](/spring-boot-profiles/) and [environment-specific properties](/profile-specific-logging-spring-boot/).

-This rule will be broken, if we have to change the source code before building for a specific environment or have separate repositories for different environments like development and production.
+This rule will be broken if we have to change the source to configure it for a specific environment or if we have separate repositories for different environments like development and production.

 ## Dependencies

-> Explicitly declare and isolate dependencies
+> Explicitly declare and isolate dependencies.

-The most likely dependencies of an application are the libraries pulled from open source repositories or built inhouse by other teams.
-Dependencies could also take the form of specific software installed in the host system.
-The dependencies are declared in external files leveraging dependency management tools of the platform.
+The most likely dependencies of an application are open-source libraries or libraries built in-house by other teams.
+Dependencies could also take the form of specific software installed on the host system.
+We declare in external files leveraging dependency management tools of the platform.

-For the Spring Boot application, we declare the library dependencies in `pom.xml` or Gradle depending on whether we are using Maven or Gradle.
+For the Spring Boot application, we declare the library dependencies in `pom.xml` (or `build.gradle` if we use Gradle).
 Our Spring Boot application uses `spring-boot-starter-web` as one of its dependencies.
-The declarative form of this dependency is added to the `pom.xml`:
+We add the declarative form of this dependency to `pom.xml`:

 ```xml
     <dependency>